-All class teachers are responsible for the teaching and learning of children with SEND within the school, taking on an active planning and monitoring role on a day to day basis.
-Teachers actively seek to adapt the curriculum to meet the needs of children with SEND in their class, whilst upholding high expectations for all of their learners.
-All teachers are aware of the procedures for identifying, assessing and making provision for pupils with SEND.
-Teachers are actively involved in setting, monitoring and updating targets for their pupils with SEND and informing parents of this.
+All class teachers are responsible for the teaching and learning of children with SEND within the school.
+Their key responsibilities with regards to teaching pupils with SEND are:

+• Actively plan and monitor the progress of their pupils with SEND on a day-to-day basis.

+- Adapt the curriculum to meet the needs of children with SEND in their class, whilst upholding high expectations for all of their learners. - All teachers are aware of the procedures for identifying, assessing and making provision for pupils with SEND. - Set, monitor and update the targets for their pupils with SEND. - Meeting with parents to discuss the progress and any emerging needs of pupils with SEND. - Monitor additional interventions for pupils with SEND.